Eviction Shouldn’t Be a Life Sentence

 South Carolina has one of the highest eviction filing rates in the nation.

-• Between June 2024 and June 2025, Greenville had a 20% eviction filing rate
+- Between June 2024 and June 2025, Greenville had a 20% eviction filing rate

-• Charleston saw more than 10,500 eviction filings during that same period
+- Charleston saw more than 10,500 eviction filings during that same period

-• Since March 2020, there have been over 593,000 eviction filings statewide
+- Since March 2020, there have been over 593,000 eviction filings statewide

-• Black women, especially mothers, are disproportionately impacted
+- Black women, especially mothers, are disproportionately impacted

 This is not about personal failure.

-This is policy-driven harm and we have the power to change it.
+This is policy-driven harm, and we have the power to change it.

 The Momentum Is Growing

-What the Bills Would Do
+What the Bill Would Do

-The Eviction Record Sealing legislation would give renters a fair chance at stable housing.
+It would give renters a fair chance at stable housing.

-• Allow eviction records to be sealed after five years
+- Allow eviction records to be sealed after five years

-• Prevent a one-time crisis from becoming a permanent barrier
+- Prevent a one-time crisis from becoming a permanent barrier

-• Help thousands of South Carolina families access safe, stable homes
+- Help thousands of South Carolina families access safe, stable homes

 What We Need Now